kennyta0204/Capstone-Project/README.md

 Once the Data has been downloaded, save the data set containing the lyrics as "lyrics-data.csv".
 Then run 'Data Cleaning.ipynb'

 B. Exploration -
-After running the Data Cleaning notebook, place the output file (lyrics_clean.csv) into a subfolder named 'data'.
+After running the Data Cleaning notebook, place the output file (lyrics_clean_df.csv) into the root directory.
 Then run 'Exploration.ipynb'

 C. Clustering -
-Make sure lyrics_clean.csv is present in the 'data' subfolder.
+Make sure lyrics_clean.csv is present in the root directory.
 Then run 'Genre Clusters.ipynb'

 D. Topic Modeling -
 There are two separate notebook.
 One is for the LDA model and the other is for NMF model.
 They are independent of each other